-- Phase 1 earthworks (east, north-east and south-west) would be undertaken prior to decommissioning the TransGrid power line and relocating The Northern Road. - Phase 2 earthworks (earthworks balance) would entail the remainder of earthworks following decommissioning of the TransGrid power line and relocation of The Northern Road.
+- Phase 1 earthworks (east, north-east and south-west) would be undertaken prior to decommissioning the TransGrid power line and relocating The Northern Road; and - Phase 2 earthworks (earthworks balance) would entail the remainder of earthworks following decommissioning of the TransGrid power line and relocation of The Northern Road.

 Indicative earthworks volumes for each area (east, north-west, south-west and balance areas) are shown on Figure 6-8 and summarised in Table 6-5.
 The excess material from the south-west area and the earthworks balance area would be transported and placed in the north-west area.
-It is not expected that earthworks material would be transported off the airport site.